farid-hadi/install-wp/README.md

 Next, use your preferred text editor and update the usernames, passwords and database name in your newly created files.

 `~/install-wp/conf/mysql-opts-admin.cnf` needs to contain a `[client]` section with a `user` and a `password`.
-This database user needs exist and needs to have the required privileges to be able to create databases, users and set grants.
+This needs to be an existing database user with privileges required to create databases, users and set grants.

 Example: